Thomaspapaix/terraform_web_infra/README.md

 ## Usage

-First you need to create an Azure [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and get your storage accont name and your acces key in your variable enviromement like this
+First you need to create an Azure [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and get your storage accont name and your acces key in your variable enviromement like this.
+And in this storage account create a container `tfstate`.

 For Windows (Command Prompt)
 ```cmd